SebastianDetering/iOSAtomSegNet/README.md

 ###########

+Add the LASwift dependency with Swift Package manager instead of Carthage.

+Why?
-Setting this project up from this repository may not build because it will say ` LASwift module was compiled in Swift 5.6 ` ...I dont know how to solve this problem
+Setting this project up from this repository may not run because it will say ` LASwift module was compiled in Swift 5.6 ` ...I dont know how to solve this problem
 But restarting my project seemed to work once.
 Seb-Feb 19 6pm

 The electron microscope file parsers were included as a utility, but they are incomplete.
 Error handling and functionality are much needed features.